Anuhyapeddi/postgresql/README.md

 ```sql
 \d table_name
 ```
-update the column in a table
+Update the column in a table

 ```sql